Bismarck Nursing Excellence

 Sanford Health is actively recruiting past and current military members to its nursing ranks and other positions.
 From differential pay to educational scholarships and more, the organization strives to be an employer and provider of choice for veterans.
 View a full list of benefits and featured career opportunities for veterans and military service members.

-The Sanford Health Military and Veteran Scholarship honors those who have furthered their own progress and enriched the lives of others, especially in service, academics and community involvement.
-The scholarship is administered by the Sanford Health Department of Veterans and Military Services and was created in 2018 as part of the health system’s efforts to serve veterans and military personnel through patient care, employment opportunities and community outreach.
+The Sanford Health Military and Veteran Scholarship honors those who have furthered their own progress and enriched the lives of others, especially in service, academics, and community involvement.
 Four $5,000 scholarships are awarded annually to veterans, Guard/Reserve members or active-duty military service members who have demonstrated leadership and commitment in their community.

 The Veterans page on Sanford Health News features stories of veterans and their experiences as an employee of the system.